Back to Blog

 Frequently Asked Questions

 What time does Jeff Goldblum and The Mildred Snitzer Orchestra typically take the stage?
-Doors usually open around 6:30 PM for an 8:00 PM show start.
-If there's an opening act, they might play for about 30-45 minutes, with Jeff Goldblum and The Mildred Snitzer Orchestra taking the stage around 9:00 PM.
-The concert usually concludes by 10:30 PM or 11:00 PM.
+While exact timings can vary, doors usually open around 7:00 PM for an 8:00 PM start.
+If there is an opening act, they would typically perform for about 30-40 minutes, with Jeff Goldblum and The Mildred Snitzer Orchestra usually taking the stage around 8:45 PM - 9:00 PM.
+The concert typically concludes around 10:30 PM - 11:00 PM.

 How early should I arrive?
-Arrive at least 45-60 minutes before the show starts to allow ample time for security, finding your seat, and getting a drink without missing any of the performance.
+It is advisable to arrive at least 45-60 minutes before the scheduled start time.
+This allows ample time for security checks, finding your seats, and getting acquainted with the venue without feeling rushed.

 Top Tips for Jeff Goldblum and The Mildred Snitzer Orchestra at London Royal Albert Hall